An MRI Atlas of the Human Fetal Brain: Reference and Segmentation Tools for Fetal Brain MRI Analysis: Methods

 \subsection{Fetal MRI data}

-Fetal MRI data used in this study were acquired on various MRI scanners through research studies conducted at Boston Children's Hospital between 2014 and 2023.
-All studies and the imaging protocols were reviewed and approved by the Institutional Review Board, and written informed consent was obtained from all participants.
+Fetal MRI data used for the construction of the CRL-2025 Fetal T2 atlas were acquired on several MRI scanners through research studies conducted at Boston Children's Hospital between 2014 and 2023.
+All studies and the imaging protocols were reviewed and approved by the Institutional Review Board (IRB- P00002874, P00019668, P00034405, P00041613, P00041916, P00008836), and written informed consent was obtained from all participants.
 Inclusion criteria for those studies were for pregnant women between the ages of 18 and 45 who volunteered for research fetal MRIs and did not have any contraindication for MRI.
 Exclusion criteria for this study included anyone with a contraindication for MRI, multiple gestation pregnancies, or fetuses with any known, suspected, or documented morphological brain abnormality or diagnosis.
 Scans that were eventually included in the atlas construction were selected from a large database based on both acquisition and reconstruction quality, prioritizing high signal-to-noise ratio and quality of the reconstructed fetal brain images.
-Following these criteria, a total of 194 fetal MRIs obtained from 160 fetuses were used for spatiotemporal atlas construction.
+Following these criteria, a total of 193 fetal MRIs obtained from 159 fetuses were used for spatiotemporal atlas construction.
 Individuals were scanned up to three times, generally at least six weeks apart.
-For the majority (129) of the 160 participants only a single scan was used for atlas construction, while 28 participants contributed images from two separate visits, and 3 participants contributed images from three visits.
+For the majority (129) of the 159 participants only a single scan was used for atlas construction, while 28 participants contributed images from two separate visits, and 3 participants contributed images from three visits.